Category Archives: History

 President Ford announcing his decision to pardon Nixon, September 8, 1974, in the Oval Office.
 Public Domain.

-President Nixon’s grave in June 1994 at the Nixon Library adjacent to his childhood home in Yorba Linda, California.
-Nixon is buried next to his wife, Pat.
+June 1994.
+President Richard Nixon’s grave at the Nixon Library in Yorba Linda, California, set beside his childhood home.
+He is buried here alongside his wife, Pat.
 Author’s photograph.

 Feature image: 18 août 1674: feu d’artifice sur le Canal, 1676, by French Academy designer and engraver Jean Le Pautre (1618-1682).
 Flamboyant ephemeral architectures were erected at Versailles for a 17th century summer evening on the Canal that forms the base of elaborate pyrotechnics.
 Public Domain.